sravani-jakkula/GDP-Project/readme.md

 ### Analyzing the idea and exploring about the features

 I proposed few views for developing the UI and knowing about the features needed for our website.

+# web pages
+i just started the webpages and i will do get information and i will do more just created login page